| Caranthir had identified forty

 Gimli and Aragorn exchanged glances.

-"Do you pay for his services?"
-Aragorn asked tactfully.
+"Do you pay for his services?" asked Aragorn, tactfully.

 "Well, yes, your Majesty.
 And at first I refused.
 But then

-we were attacked andwell I would pay anything to prevent
+we were attacked, andwell I would pay anything to prevent

 that happening again."